Beram Kayal: Celtic

 On 29 July 2010, Kayal signed a four-year deal with Scottish Premier League side Celtic and was given the number 33 shirt.
 The transfer fee paid to Maccabi Haifa was reported as £1.2 million.

 Kayal made his debut for Celtic against FC Utrecht on 19 August 2010 and showed his full potential by getting off to the best possible start, setting up the opening goal of the game for Efraín Juárez and winning the Man of the Match award.
 In September 2010 he was out of action for three months due to a hernia injury which required surgery.
 He made his return as a substitute on 26 December against St Johnstone, and was restored to the starting line-up in a 2–0 win over Rangers at Ibrox on 2 January 2011.

 His performances won him the SPL Player of the Month award for January 2011, and the praise of Celtic manager Neil Lennon.
 His determination and competitive attitude played a key part in his side's success in his first season in Scottish football.
 On 9 April 2011, Kayal captained the side in a 1–0 win over St Mirren.
 He scored his first goal for Celtic in a 1–0 SPL win over St Johnstone on 12 April 2011.
 His first home goal was a long range effort against Dundee United on 1 May 2011.
 On 4 May, Kayal had to be taken off in the second half of an SPL match against Inverness Caledonian Thistle because of suspected concussion after a collision with Ross Tokely.
 Kayal sustained a fractured wrist in the same incident and subsequently missed the rest of the 2010–11 season.

 Kayal captained Celtic for the second time on 10 September 2011, against Motherwell in the SPL, leading the team to a 4–0 victory at Celtic Park.
 He was made captain while Scott Brown was out with an ankle injury.

 Kayal suffered ankle ligament damage against Rangers on 28 December 2011 after a tackle by Lee McCulloch and was stretchered off with 13 minutes to play.
 Celtic won the match 1–0 which sent them top of the SPL table.
-The injury put Kayal out of action for over four months and he returned to the side only in the last game of the season, a 5–0 win over Hearts.
+The injury put Kayal out of action for over four months and he returned to the side only in the last game of the season, a 5–0 win over Heart of Midlothian.
 Later, Kayal accused McCulloch of deliberately injuring him and that he had "not forgotten that for a moment."

 In the 2012 season, Kayal obtained European nationality and played an important role for the team during the Scottish League.

-On 22 October 2013, he scored his first goal in the UEFA Champions League against AFC Ajax in a 2–1 win.
+On 22 October 2013, he scored his first goal in the UEFA Champions League against Ajax in a 2–1 win.